What Is Personalized Learning? How to Plan Using this Model

 While it’s easy to see how personalized approaches flourish in online spaces, the discussion around this topic as it started in 2009 was focused on in-seat learning.

 Adopting projects with multiple paths to completion is one way to personalize classroom experiences.
 What’s personalized learning in the classroom without the custom paths and profiles, though?

 You need to create systems for tracking individual proficiencies while allowing multiple options for demonstrating that knowledge to truly engage learners.

 That means taking a page from the Montessori approach and designing courses that allow students to choose the lesson order within some limiting parameters that allow you to guide progress forward individually.

 Alternatives to Personalized Learning

-The programs are designed to move students through the curriculum in a linear fashion at the same speed, providing evaluative assessment of progress but little flexibility to repeat and master material unless it is totally failed.
+The programs are designed to move students through the curriculum in a linear fashion at the same speed, providing an evaluative assessment of progress but little flexibility to repeat and master material unless it’s totally failed.

 Often, this method also emphasizes passive learning like listening to lectures and taking notes or reading textbook materials.
-It is often criticized and its shortcomings for diverse learners are well-documented, but the system is well established and it does work reasonably well for most learners.
+It’s often criticized and its shortcomings for diverse learners are well-documented, but the system is well-established and it does work reasonably well for most learners.